www.pineapplefish56.net

 .
 Bonus Tracks (On CD)

-This one I won’t be work on until Dirty Larry gives me the lyrics.
+.
+I swore that I wouldn’t work on this ‘til Dirty Larry gave me the lyrics.

-(I wouldn’t even attempt to decipher the lyrics myself.)
+.
+(I couldn’t even attempt to decipher the lyrics myself.)

-Thanks to some very welcome lyrics help from Chas.
-Clifton we now have a good start on the lyrics.
+Thanks to some previous very welcome lyrics help from Ben DiAnna, then Chas.
+Clifton, both of whom gave us a good

 Chas. said, “I must have listened to this freaking song 100 times last night, and I still can not get all of the words right.